 Vicky is currently accepting submissions of literary fiction and commercial women’s fiction.
 She is not the right agent for science fiction, fantasy, romance, or self-help.

-Alexandra Franklin joined the Vicky Bijur Literary Agency to assist Vicky after internships and assistant experience at Writers House, HSG Agency, Brandt & Hochman Literary Agents, and Scholastic’s Alliance for Young Artists and Writers.
+Alexandra Franklin joined the Vicky Bijur Literary Agency after internships and assistant experience at Writers House, HSG Agency, Brandt & Hochman Literary Agents, and Scholastic’s Alliance for Young Artists and Writers.

 She enjoys realistic upmarket and literary fiction and is drawn to fresh, engaging voices and complex but sympathetic protagonists.
 Campus novels, literary thrillers, and coming-of-age novels are of particular interest.